Vagdevikurra/Vagdevikurra/README.md

 WEALTH_SEGMENT_CODES = ['IS_CT','IS_IT','REGIS_FC','REGIS','PWM']

 # =============================================================================
-# STEP 1 — MONTH-END DATES
+# STEP 1 — MONTH-END DATES from DAILY table
-# Last valid business day per calendar month in range
+# Daily table is always up to date — use it as the date authority
 # =============================================================================

 def get_month_end_dates(spark, table, start, end):